-Since starting this blog almost three years ago, I've mostly avoided telling any anecdotes from my daily life.
-First off, not much happens that's worth writing about.
-I suspect many find the writing here wind-baggy enough as it is.
-I don't need to bore you all to death with tedious tales from my life.
+Since starting this blog a few years ago, I've avoided telling stories from my personal life.
+That's because not much happens worth writing about.
+I suspect many find the writing here pretentious and wind-baggy enough as it is.
+I don't need to bore you all to death with tedious tales from my French vanilla life.

-I'm going to break that rule this one time, if for no other reason than it's a story presenting a dilemma I've been unable to resolve.
-As for the worry of writing about people I work with, well, this is a story that reflects poorly on me, and I won’t name any names.
-And as you'll see, I’m the doofus here, not them.
+However, I'm going to break my rule this one time, if for no other reason than it's a story presenting a dilemma I was unable to resolve.
+It's a lesson learned from failure.
+As for the worry of writing about people I work with, well, this is a story reflecting poorly on me, and I won’t name any names.
+And as will become clear, I’m the doofus here, not them.

-Okay, first a little background.
-I work in a 100-year old building in downtown Paris, France.
-Like most old buildings in Paris, this one has some mice.
-Several months ago, I heard my co-workers talking about how one of the glue traps had finally caught a mouse.
+But first some background: I work in a historic building in downtown Paris, France.
+Like most old buildings here, this one has some mice.
+When winter comes, mouse sightings in the building go way up.
+Since mice are considered pests, it's standard practice to set out glue traps.
+I did not know this until I overheard my co-workers talking about how one of the traps had caught a live mouse.

-Really?
-Glue traps?
-What did they do with the mouse, I asked?
-Well, they had just opened the window and set the glue trap, along with the still squirming mouse, outside on the window ledge.
-That was on Friday.
+What did they do with it, I asked?
+Well, they just opened the window and set the glue trap, along with the still squirming mouse, outside on the window ledge.
+This happened on Friday.
 It was now Monday of the next week.

 I asked them to show me.
-Maybe the little fella was still alive.
+Perhaps the little fella was still alive.
 They took me to the window ledge in question.
-Nope, there the mouse was, stuck on that trap, but now very dead.
+Nope, it lay stuck fast to the trap, and was very much dead.

 My colleagues thought it was hilarious.
 To me?
 Not so much.
-In fact, they found it kind of funny that I seemed bothered by that dead mouse on a glue trap.
+In fact, they found it kind of funny that I was bothered by a dead mouse.

-After this, I determined to do something about it.
-The first thing I did was go around and pick up all the glue traps and throw them in the trash.
+After that, I rolled up my sleeves and set about to do something about it.
+The first thing I did was remove all the glue traps and throw them in the trash.

-I was going to show my colleagues a better, more humane way to deal with our mouse problem.
+I would show my colleagues a better, more humane way to deal with our mouse problem!
 I wanted to be an example of another way, and one not ending with the death of a living creature.

 I went online and bought a couple of humane mousetraps, paying for them out of pocket.
-They duly arrived about two weeks later, and I set them up around the office where the mouse sightings had been most frequent.
+They arrived about two weeks later, and I set them up around the office where the rodent sightings were most frequent.